JamesNewton/SDMG-Web-Bot/README.md

 ### Web programming

-You can program this with just Chrome!
-No IDE, no programs, no nothing.
+You can program this with just Chrome! (at least for the ESP32, the 8266 does't seem to work) No IDE, no programs, no nothing.
 Just
 1. download the [release files](https://github.com/JamesNewton/SDMG-Web-Bot/releases) in the "esptool.zip" archive and extract them locally.
 2. open the manifest.json file and look at the "parts" section.
 3. go to: